Zenlytic/metrics_layer/docs/docs/getting_started.md

 # Getting Started

-Set metrics_layer up and start querying your metrics in **in under 2 minutes**.
+Set Metrics Layer up and start querying your metrics in **in under 2 minutes**.

 ## Installation

 Make sure that your data warehouse is one of the supported types.
 Metrics Layer currently supports Snowflake and BigQuery, and only works with `python >= 3.7`.

-Install metrics_layer with the appropriate extra for your warehouse
+Install Metrics Layer with the appropriate extra for your warehouse

 For Snowflake run `pip install metrics-layer[snowflake]`